Countly/countly-sdk-documentation/nodejs/next.md

   <code>custom_storage_method</code> parameter.
 </p>
 <p>
-  For the SDK to accept the user-given methods and function correctly, the custom object must contain the 3 main methods (storeSet, storeGet, storeRemove), with all parameters of these methods!
+  The custom object must contain the storeSet, storeGet, and storeRemove functions for the SDK to accept the user-given methods and function correctly!
 </p>
 <p>
   Objects containing the methods with correct naming and parameters will be evaluated